Unbiased constrained sampling with Self-Concordant Barrier Hamiltonian Monte Carlo: Theoretical results

 \subsection{Reversibility results}

 \paragraph{Beyond n-BHMC.} While \Cref{algo:constrained_HMC} can be implemented practically, it cannot be easily analysed under \rref{ass:manifold}, \rref{ass:g} and \rref{ass:Phi_h}.
-The main reason for this limitation is that we cannot ensure that $\Phi_h$ is locally an involution around $z^{(0)}$ if $h > h_\star$.
+The main reason for this limitation is that the self-concordance properties are defined locally, whereas deriving reversibility results require global control.
+In particular, we cannot ensure that $\Phi_h$ is locally an involution around $z^{(0)}$ if $h > h_\star$.
 To circumvent this issue, we enforce a condition on $h$ to be small enough in n-BHMC.
 Using the notation from \Cref{ass:Phi_h}, we define the set

 Let $z^{(0)} \in \msa_h$.
 By \Cref{ass:Phi_h}, we know that $\Phi_h$ is an involution on a neighbourhood of $z^{(0)}$; in particular, it comes that $(\Phi_h \circ \Phi_h)(z^{(0)})=z^{(0)}$.
 Hence, the condition (b) of the ``involution checking step'' in \Cref{algo:constrained_HMC} is \textit{de facto} satisfied.
 This naturally leads to replace ``$Z_n^{(1)}\in\dom_{\Phi_h}$'', \ie, the condition (a) of the ``involution checking step'', by the more restrictive condition ``$Z_n^{(1)}\in \msa_h$'', as presented in \Cref{algo:theoretical_constrained_HMC} (see \Cref{sec:constr-riem-hmc_ideal}), for which we are able to derive a reversibility result.